Tag: silver

 Our strategy here shows promise.
 The aggregate of these trades has seen us in the money by some £1,000.
 Soon followed by us being out of the money by about £900.
 The latter was a consequence of the last FOMC meeting and interest rate announcements.

-Higher prices, however, allowed us to add to our short trades more favourably and, later, as the price dropped again, to break-even on our lower priced, original, trades.
+Higher prices, however, allowed us to add to our short trades more favourably and, later, as the price dropped again, to break-even on a our lower priced, original, trades.

 Our open trades (taken from eleven days ago) currently stand at over £3,000 in profit reasonably distributed between each of the commodities.
 Early days, however, as we hold through (as long as our premise remains the same) to somewhere near our targets.